 Here’s the rundown on my experience submitting cartoons for publication to the New Yorker.

 It was my first time submitting and in case the suspense is killing you… I got rejected.
-If you just want to see the cartoons then check out My Rejected New Yorker Cartoons article.
+I also got rejected a second time but I'll definitely try again.

 This is what the submission process is like, what I submitted, and things for you to consider.

-If you’re interested in making gag cartoons or similar then check out my article on joke writing techniques.
+If you’re interested in making funny cartoons or similar then check out my article on joke writing techniques.